- Year End Balances

 Verification of enrollment can be made by checking the employees’ personal information page on the Edison system.

 To enroll in a Transportation Account and/or a Parking Account, complete the enrollment form and designate the total dollar amount to be withheld each month.
-For calendar year 2015, Transportation accounts are limited to a maximum of $130.00 per month while Parking accounts are limited to a maximum of $250.00 per month.
+For calendar year 2016, Transportation and Parking accounts are limited to $255.00 per month.
 These limits are subject to change by the IRS each year.

 Forms received by the 15th of the month will have an effective date of the 1st of the following month.